MCM (TV channel)

-MCM (originally an acronym for Monte-Carlo Musique, later Ma Chaîne Musicale) is a French music video and entertainment TV channel owned by Groupe M6.
+MCM (originally an acronym for Monte-Carlo Musique, later Ma Chaîne Musicale) was a French music video and entertainment TV channel owned by Groupe M6.
 It was started in 1989 by Europe 1 Communication following the MTV model, as a programming block of the Monegasque TV station TMC.
+Gradually, MCM noticed its desire to become a full-fledged cable channel, leaving MCM and starting standalone broadcasts in 1991.
+Over time, MCM launched international feeds (MCM Belgique, MCM Africa) and spin-off channels (MCM2, later MCM Pop, and MCM Top).

+The main MCM channel gradually experienced a phase of channel drift by reducing the amount of music-related programmes and music videos, by adding TV series, movies and anime.
+The channel was acquired by M6 in 2019 and at closing time mainly broadcast repeats of programmes seen on other channels owned by the group.
+The channel was closed on 1 July 2026 at 0:00 CET.

-From 2001–2003, MCM also broadcast in Thailand, operated by local licensee Broadcast Network Thailand (aka: UBC), playing a mix of alternative and electronica music, and hosted by a variety of bilingual VJs speaking Thai and English, including Sara Malakul, Kipsan Beck and Fah Chanika Sucharitkul.
+From 2001–2003, MCM also broadcast in Thailand, operated by local licensee Broadcast Network Thailand (aka: UBC), which played a mix of alternative and electronica music, and hosted by a variety of bilingual VJs speaking Thai and English, including Sara Malakul, Kipsan Beck and Fah Chanika Sucharitkul.